 TRUMP’S CONFLICTS OF INTEREST

 On November 28, Sunlight began maintaining an ongoing list of confirmed reports of conflicts of interest, where Trump business has clearly mixed with public business, and unconfirmed reports of conflicts of interest, where more reporting is needed.
 We’ll continue to update the embedded documents, below, as more relevant news stories, court filings and legislation enter the public record, including noting when or if a given conflict has been resolved.
+On May 9th, we relaunched the document as a spreadsheet, expanding our list from dozens of confirmed conflicts to hundreds.

 There is no way for a President of United States to recuse himself from making domestic or foreign policy decisions which would have an impact upon his business holdings.
 If the White House does not take action, the potential for the most corrupt administration in history is clear.